 As a subrecipient of FTA and FHWA funds administered by WisDOT, the Greater Madison MPO is required to comply with Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and all related regulations and statutes.
 In addition, the MPO is required to comply with Title 49, Code of Federal Regulations, U.S. Department of Transportation, Subtitle A, Office of the Secretary, Part 21, Nondiscrimination in Federally-assisted Programs of the U.S. Department of Transportation (USDOT).
 The purpose of these laws and regulations is to assure that no person or groups of persons shall, on the grounds of race, color, and national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any and all programs, services, or activities administered by the MPO, regardless of whether those programs and activities are federally funded or not.
-The Greater Madison MPO has a Title VI Non-Discrimination Program/Language Assistance Plan, which was adopted in October 2020.
-The document is posted on the MPO's website at the following link: https://www.greatermadisonmpo.org/about/documents/TitleVI2020_Final_ForWeb.pdf.
-An updated Title VI Non-Discrimination Program/Language Assistance Plan is anticipated to be completed by the end of 2023 and will be available on the MPO's website.
+The Greater Madison MPO has a Title VI Non-Discrimination Program/Language Assistance Plan, which was adopted in November 2023.